 I’ve had the privilege of serving parishes (Advent, Kennett Square, Pennsylvania; St. Chrysostom’s, Chicago, Illinois; St. Paul’s, Milwaukee, Wisconsin; and St. Anne’s, Annapolis, Maryland) and on the staff of the Diocese of Maryland.
 I’ve also served as adjunct faculty at the Ecumenical Institute of St. Mary’s Seminary in Baltimore, Maryland.

 I enjoy writing, especially in service of the Church.
-Joe and I have co-authored two collections of sermons, A Man a Woman, a Word of Love (Wipf & Stock, 2012) and Flesh and Bone: Exploring the Christmas Mystery (Wipf & Stock, 2013).
+Joe and I have co-authored two collections of sermons, A Man a Woman, a Word of Love (Wipf & Stock, 2012) and Love in Flesh and Bone (Wipf & Stock, 2013).
 My book Enoch and the Gospel of Matthew (Wipf & Stock: Princeton Theological Monograph Series 183, 2012) looks at the Enochic apocalyptic roots of the Gospel.
 I also contributed to Anthropology and the New Testament, edited by Jason Maston and Benjamin Reynolds (T & T Clark, 2018) and Enoch and the Synoptic Gospels: Reminiscences, Allusions, Intertextuality, edited by Loren T. Stuckenbruck and Gabriele Boccaccini (SBL Press, 2016).
 My latest book is a collection of essays by wonderful Episcopal authors on experiences of common prayer, co-edited with Joe Pagano, called Common Prayer: Reflections on Worship in the Episcopal Church, and published by Cascade.